telescopeѲptics.net

 field, similar to that of the monocentric eyepiece, only

 significantly wider.
-In part, this exceptional of field astigmatism
+In part, this exceptionally good field astigmatism

 correction is a trade off for the significantly curved best image